 In assessing the noise nuisance, they will consider its loudness, when and how often the noise occurs, the character of the noise and the likely reaction to the noise of an average, reasonable person.

-If they agree that the noise is sufficiently severe to constitute a nuisance, the Environmental Health Officer will contact the company, business or person causing the nuisance and ask them to reduce noise levels.
+If they agree that the noise is sufficiently severe to constitute a nuisance, the Environmental Health Officer will contact the company, factory, business or person causing the nuisance and ask them to reduce noise levels.
 If the nuisance continues and the Environmental Health Officer considers that the noise is loud enough to constitute a statutory nuisance, they will usually issue a Noise Abatement Notice requiring that a noise reduction solution is implemented.

 Issuing a Noise Abatement Notice usually quickly resolves the noise nuisance problem.

 If the Environmental Health Officer does not consider that the noise is bad enough to constitute a statutory nuisance, the outcome is much less certain.
 You could ask him / her to check whether the noise and use of the premises conforms to its planning permission.
-If it does not, the local Council can use this to enforce a reduction in the noise - sometimes, conditions relating to noise are inserted into planning requirements.
+If it does not, the local Council can use this to enforce a reduction in the noise - sometimes conditions relating to noise are inserted into planning requirements.

 For night time noise emitted from buildings where people live (including gardens), plus pubs, clubs and loudspeaker noise, Environmental Health Officers have additional powers.
 They can investigate, serve a warning notice, impose fines, confiscate noisy equipment or prosecute offenders.
 Some Councils provide a night time service where they answer a telephone at night (this may be a different phone number than the daytime one), and they can investigate and take action to reduce the noise on the same night that the nuisance occurs.

-You can complain directly to a Magistrates court.
+If you decide to take legal action as a last resort, you can complain directly to a Magistrates court.
 Alternatively, you can take civil action under common law by seeking an injunction to stop the noise nuisance and / or you can claim damages.